awmartin/aleppo/README.md

-# Aleppo
+# Aleppo Youtube Map

-Violet's YouTube Aleppo visualization research.
+An interactive map of videos of the conflict in Aleppo, Syria.